zkKekz/BaZaar/README.md

 # Go explore

-Nice, youve set up your BaZaar, now go and explore your account and get selling stuffs!
+Nice, you've set up your BaZaar, now go and explore your account and get selling stuffs!

+# Remember, you're early!

+Zano BaZaar is in its infancy, so make sure to report any issues, suggestions or ideas, you can do this over on [Telegram](https://t.me/ZanoBazaar) or just head over to [Zano's Discord](https://discord.com/invite/wE3rmYY) server where you can usually find me (kekzploit).